ngand000/nicebreakers/DeveloperGuidelines.md

     - If you don’t already have it, Install npm (should be included with Node.js): https://www.npmjs.com/.
 A 64-bit version is required for Amplify
     - If you don’t already have it, Install AWS Amplify CLI: https://docs.amplify.aws/javascript/tools/cli/start/set-up-cli/

-## How to Build/Run System:
+## How to Build/Run/Test System:
+- For any of the three (Build/Run/Test) do the following:
 - Clone the nicebreakers repository onto your local machine from the public github: https://github.com/ngand000/nicebreakers into your preferred IDE
-- CD into the nicebreakers root directory and run: “amplify init”
+- CD into the nicebreakers root directory and run: “amplify configure”
     - If asked to log in with Amplify Credentials, email ngand000@uw.edu to ask to get added to the Amplify Database
     - Select the option to sign in with AWS account, it should redirect you to a sign in page on your default web browser
+- Still CD'd into the nicebreakers root directory and run: “amplify init”
 - Still CD’d into the nicebreakers root directory and run: “amplify pull”
     - Install any dependencies that command line may prompt you with, likely in the format “npm install @amplify/[X]”
 - Still in the root directory, run "npm install"
+- Based on what you want to do, follow the respective directions below.

+## How to Build System:
+- Still in the root directory, run “npm run build”
+    - If it asks you to install react-scripts, do so with the given command
+    - Then rerun “npm run build”
+- A build folder will be created in your the respository root which you can serve as a static site
+    - CD into the nicebreakers root directory
+        - Your IDE terminal may not work for this, open command prompt or its equivalent for your OS
+    - Run "npm install -g serve"
+    - Run "serve -s build -l WXYZ"
+        Where WXYZ is the localhost port you want to serve the site on (reccomended 3000)
+    - Open localhost:WXYZ on your web-browser and viola, your build is served

+## How to Run System:
 - Still in the root directory, run “npm start”
     - If it asks you to install react-scripts, do so with the given command
     - Then rerun “npm start”
 - A localhost:3000 port should open on your web browser with the App rendered

 ## How to Test:
-- Clone the nicebreakers repository onto your local machine from the public github: https://github.com/ngand000/nicebreakers
-- CD into the nicebreakers root directory and run: “amplify init”
-    - If asked to log in with Amplify Credentials, email ngand000@uw.edu to ask to get added to the Amplify Database
-    - Select the option to sign in with AWS account, it should redirect you to a sign in page on your default web browser
-- Still CD’d into the nicebreakers root directory and run: “amplify pull”
-    - Install any dependencies that command line may prompt you with, likely in the format “npm install @amplify/[X]”
 - Still CD’d in the nicebreakers root directory, run “npm test”
     - If it asks you to install react-scripts, do so with the given command
     - Then rerun “npm test”